 The assembled motoring journalists and international Renault dignitaries move away from the Flins production plant in a fleet of R4s (if only modern superminis rode as comfortably as this little box) and a fabulously orange early R5 (even down to the shiny vinyl seats!) and meet up again at a sailing club, further along the banks of the Seine in an altogether leafier spot.
 Here we are introduced to the social historian and university professor Jean-Louis Loubet.
-As he tells us, Project 114 work began and two years before any chance of it being launched.
+As he tells us, Project 114 was cancelled in 1961, only three years after work began and two years before any chance of it being launched.
 Why?
 'There was an economic downturn in Europe,' says Loubet.
 'It was too expensive for the times.'